 He has been involved in numerous disputes with and appeals to SARS on customs related problems.
 He also specialises in regulatory work having drafted regulatory regimes for terminals in Southern Africa and for the ports of South Africa.
 He leads the firm’s focus group relating to Operation Phakisa, a government initiative designed to fast track the development of the economic potential of South Africa’s seas and coastline.

 Malcolm spent ten years at sea serving mainly on general cargo, bulk, refrigerated and container vessels on worldwide trades.
 He obtained his Master Mariner's Foreign Going Certificate of Competency before reading for his law degree at the University of Witwatersrand.
 He is currently the only master mariner in South Africa who is a director at a law firm.

-In addition to being a Master Mariner and an attorney in the High Court of South Africa, he is a non-practising solicitor of the courts of England and Wales.
+In addition to being a Master Mariner and an attorney in the High Court of South Africa, he is a solicitor of the courts of England and Wales.
 He is also a member of the Master Mariners Society, Durban Marine Insurance Association and the Maritime Law Association (MLA).
-He is President of the MLA and sits on a number of its technical sub-committees.
+He has also served as president of the MLA and he sits on a number of its technical sub-committees.